Creatine

 A useful 2025 methodological refinement: a University of New South Wales trial added a 7-day non-exercise "wash-in" period before starting training, then 12 weeks of resistance training.[5]
 After the wash-in, the creatine group had gained ~0.5 kg of "lean mass" — but it was almost entirely intracellular water, not new contractile protein.
 After the 12-week training program, creatine and placebo groups had gained the same ~2 kg of lean mass.
 Translation: in beginners, much of creatine's apparent short-term effect on the scale is fluid retention; the strict hypertrophic advantage shows up later, once neurological "beginner gains" plateau and the hard work of breaking strength ceilings begins.
 For experienced lifters, the numerical advantage was larger (1.82 kg of fat-free mass over training-matched placebo) and trending toward significance.

 The practical implication for resistance training: creatine reliably enables more total work — extra reps at the same load, faster bar velocity, lower perceived effort.
-A 2026 acute crossover trial showed three days of creatine loading boosted bench press and squat reps at 60–80% 1RM, raised bar velocity, and lowered peak heart rate.[6]
+A 2025 double-blind crossover trial showed short-term creatine loading enhanced strength, reduced fatigue, and accelerated recovery in resistance-trained athletes.[6]
 That extra work, sustained over months and years, compounds into real hypertrophy.

 See Resistance training for the broader programming context.